-19. A schoolwide program may use funds to establish or enhance Pre-K programs for children below the age of 6. ✓ The preschool will not be included as part of the Schoolwide Program.
+incoming kindergarteners using the Dial 4 assessment.
+19. A schoolwide program may use funds to establish or enhance Pre-K programs for children below the of 6. e age V The preschool will not be included as part of the Schoolwide Program.
 The preschool will be included as part of the Schoolwide Program.
-Explain how the preschool programs will be incorporated.
-The district provides a district-wide Title I preschool program for qualifying students.
+Explain how the preschool programs be incorporated. will The district provides a district-wide Title I preschool program for qualifying students.